Achievable logoAchievable logo

 • Debit put spread

-It’s a ‘long put spread’ because the long put is the dominant leg.
-It’s a ‘bear put spread’ because the dominant leg is bearish.
-It’s a ‘debit put spread’ because the long put is more expensive, creating a net debit (net purchase).
+It’s a long put spread because the dominant leg is a long put.
+It’s a bear put spread because the dominant leg is bearish.
+It’s a debit put spread because the long put is more valuable, creating a net debit (net purchase).

 The expirations

-As we learned in a previous chapter, time value represents the value an option provides concerning time.
-The more time until the option expires, the more valuable the contract.
-For example, an option expiring in February is more valuable than an option expiring a month earlier in January.
-The holder pays more for the extra time to exercise the option, and the seller receives more for obligating themselves for longer periods.
-Therefore, the contract with the longest time to expiration is the dominant leg.
+This ties directly to time value, which is the value an option has because time remains before expiration.
+More time generally means more value.
+For example, an option expiring in February is typically more valuable than an option expiring one month earlier in January.
+The buyer pays more for the extra time, and the seller receives more for taking on the obligation for longer.
+So, the option with the longest time to expiration is dominant.

 An investor goes short 1 TM Sep 55 call and long 1 TM Oct 55 call.
 What are the three names associated with this call spread?